mincheoree/mincheoree.github.io/_pages/about.md

 ---
 About Me
 ======
-I am a MS. student at Korea university under supervision of Professor Jinkyu Kim.
+I am a MS. student at Korea university under supervision of Professor Jinkyu Kim.<br>
-My primary interest is in developing real-world applications using AI.<br>
+My primary interest lies in developing real-world applications using AI.<br>
 I have been interested in 3D Object Detection in Autonomous Driving, 3D reconstruction, Domain Generalization, Data Augmentation and Anomaly Detection.

 Education